The Highline Trail to Haystack Pass

-At 3.6 miles, after climbing roughly 275 feet up one switchback, hikers will reach Haystack Pass at an elevation of 7024 feet.
-The pass forms the saddle between 7486-foot Haystack Butte and the Garden Wall, which at this point is technically the southeastern flank of Mt.
+At 3.6 miles, after climbing roughly 275 feet up one long switchback, hikers will reach Haystack Pass.
+At an elevation of 7024 feet, the pass forms the saddle between 7486-foot Haystack Butte and the Garden Wall, which at this point is technically the southeastern flank of Mt.
 Gould.
 With its outstanding panoramic views, Haystack Pass is also a popular spot for a snack or lunch break.

 Many people will end their hike here, but if you still have the energy, the magnificent scenery continues all the way to the Granite Park Chalet and beyond.